yshavit/effesvm_j/notes/bytecode.md

 Pops two elements from the stack, a pattern and a string to search for.
 Pushes a False if the pattern does not match, or True if it does.

+### call_String:sin -> string

+Reads a single line from stdin and pushes it to the stack (without the trailing newline), or pushes False is no more lines are available.

+### call_String:sout @string

+Pops a string from the stack and writes it to stdout.
+No newline is added.

 Other
 ----------------------------------------------------------------------------------------